totalspectrum/flexprop/README.md

 Only the Windows executable is provided.
 For other platforms, grab the source code and run `gui.tcl`.
 You will need Tcl/Tk installed, but it is available for most versions of Unix (including Mac OS X).

+### Modifying the GUI

+The scripts used are in the `src` subdirectory, so you can customize them to your heart's content.
+The main `spin2gui.exe` program is basically just the Tcl/Tk interpreter (from the FreeWrap project) with a tiny startup script that reads `src/gui.tcl`.

 ## Features

 The main advantage of spin2gui over PNut (the "official" development tool for the Prop2) is that PNut doesn't yet support a high level language, whereas spin2gui does.
 You can basically write ordinary Spin code, with Prop2 assembly code in the DAT section (instead of Prop1 assembly code).
 This makes prototyping your applications much easier.